OpenSwitchNOS/openswitch-ops/docs/lldp_design.md

     * [References](#references)

 # High-level design of LLDP
 LLDP is used by networking devices to advertise identities and capabilities at the link layer.
 The [LLDP daemon (lldpd)](/documents/dev/ops-lldpd/DESIGN) is responsible for sending and receiving LLDP advertisements over the switch interfaces and populating the neighbors discovered in the OVSDB Interface table.
 The daemon receives global LLDP configurations from System:other_config column in OVSDB and per interface configurations from Interface:other_config column.
 The daemon is also responsible for maintaining global and per interface LLDP statistics and writing them to OVSDB.
+When the device boots up LLDP is enabled by default.

 ## Design choices
 There were multiple open source choices for LLDP daemon like "lldpad" from http://open-lldp.org/, "ladvd" from https://github.com/sspans/ladvd and "lldpd" from http://vincentbernat.github.io/lldpd/.
 The "lldpd" implementation from http://vincentbernat.github.io/lldpd/ was selected due to the following considerations: